 How does it develop?

 Nearly all squamous cervical cancers are caused by a common sexually transmitted infection called human papillomavirus (HPV).
-This is why the UK government is vaccinating girls at an early age before they are potentially exposed to the HPV virus (i.e. before they experience sexual activity).
-Sex is a normal, healthy activity, and the wearing of condoms is advised to protect both partners from unwanted pregnancies and reduce exposure to HPV, as well as other transmissible conditions.
+This is why the UK government is vaccinating children at an early age before they are potentially exposed to the HPV virus (i.e. before they experience sexual activity).